-Acoustic feedback (also known as howling) is inevitable whenever sound reinforcement is necessary, for instance
+Acoustic feedback (also known as howling) is inevitable whenever sound reinforcement is necessary.
+For instance

 in large meeting rooms, court rooms, classrooms, auditoriums, theaters, etc. In such large rooms, although audience

-(or participants) are seated in the same room, they may be seated far from the presenter (or from each other) and
+(or participants) are seated in the same room, they may be seated far from the presenter or from each other and

 may not hear one another clearly.

 In sound reinforcement systems, microphones are used to pick up the talker voice, the microphones signals are amplified,

-The problem, however, is that the microphones not only pick up the presenter's voice, but they also pick up the loudspeaker
+The problem, however, is that the microphones not only pick up the presenter's voice.
+They also pick up the loudspeaker

 sound after traveling through the room back to the microphones, causing a closed electroacoustic loop.

 If the loop gain at any frequency becomes larger than 1, the loop becomes